-- The organisation operates a system that allows the tracking and tracing of all batches of eels from purchase to sale and including any steps in between.
-This includes the ability to track each batch delivered to a buyer to be connected back to a water, a time period) and specific fisherman/vessel, - If a fisher or buyer, a tele-declaration system is used to report catches and trade, - Batches of traded eels have the correct legal documentation for the country, e.g. veterinary certificate, Traces, etc. - If sourced from France, it is clear whether the eels are from the consumption or restocking market and they are being sold for the correct purpose, - Certified and non-certified batches of eels of any life stage are kept in separate and clearly labelled tanks, - Such segregation is maintained from point of collection through holding to sale and onward transport; - On eel farms, Glass eels purchased for eel farming for consumption have only come from the glass eel consumption quota, - The organisation correctly uses batch-coding for labelling certified product, which can be on the packaging for the product, or included in the documentation (e.g. invoice) with the assignment, - All product to be sold as certified by an organisation is accompanied by an invoice which meets the following criteria: - Includes an appropriate batch code, - Includes a record of the quantity (no. & weight) of product and where it was sold, - The organisation operates a system that also allows for the completion of a batch reconciliation of eel product by weight over a given period, - The organisation ensures that any products wishing to make a claim as certified do not contain any non-certified eel-based ingredients,

-The organisation maintains records for a minimum of five years.
-OR: The client holds the MSC or ASC Chain of Custody standard Aspiring • If a fisher or buyer, a tele-declaration system is not used to report catches and trade, indicators Records are maintained for a minimum of three years Exceptions • Clients who already hold a recognised Chain of Custody standard (e.g. MSC, ASC), shall be deemed to meet this criterion.
+Responsible indicators The organisation correctly uses batch-coding for labelling certified product, which can be on the packaging for the product, or included in the documentation (e.g. invoice) with the assignment, All product to be sold as certified by an organisation is accompanied by an invoice which meets the following criteria: Includes an appropriate batch code, Includes a record of the quantity (no. &amp; weight) of product and where it was sold, The organisation operates a system that also allows for the completion of a batch reconciliation of eel product by weight over a given period, The organisation ensures that any products wishing to make a claim as certified do not contain any non-certified eel-based ingredients, The organisation maintains records for a minimum of five years.
+OR: The client holds the MSC or ASC Chain of Custody standard Aspiring indicators If a fisher or buyer, a tele-declaration system is not used to report catches and trade, Records are maintained for a minimum of three years Exceptions Clients who already hold a recognised Chain of Custody standard (e.g. MSC, ASC), shall be deemed to meet this criterion.